New Supersymmetric Localizations from Topological Gravity: Introduction and Summary

-Recently, starting from the work \cite{Pestun:2007rz}, localization technique has been revived for various SQFTs, without connecting it to TQFTs in any explicit manner.
-Rather, localization has emerged as a special property of SQFTs when defined on specific external field backgrounds.
-These external fields may be identified, as done first in \cite{Festuccia:2011ws}, with an off-shell configuration of a supergravity (SG) multiplet that the SQFT can couple to: localization holds when the background preserves (at least) a supersymmetry.
-In this case, there exists (at least) a generalized covariantly constant spinor that sets the supersymmetry variations of fermionic fields of the SG multiplet to zero and that in turn defines the conserved global supercharge for the SQFT.
 The generalized covariantly constant spinor must satisfy integrability conditions which put stringent constraints on the bosonic fields of the SG multiplet.
 These fields include the spacetime metric and also, in theories with extended supersymmetries, vector fields of gauged R-symmetries as well as off-shell auxiliary fields.
 It turns out that, in general, the bosonic fields of the SG multiplet must be switched on for the SQFT to be put supersymmetrically on a --- compact or noncompact --- curved manifold supporting generalized covariantly constant spinors.
-The background bosonic fields are external sources for associated conserved current operators of the SQFT.
-Hereafter, we shall refer the SQFT under consideration to as the {\it matter} SQFT.
+The background bosonic fields are external sources for associated conserved current operators of the SQFT, thus parametrize the space of deformed SQFT.
+Hereafter, we shall refer to this space of SQFTs as the {\it matter} SQFT.

 Generalized covariantly constant spinors depend on the spacetime dimensions and also on the specific SG to which the matter SQFT is coupled.
-Schematically, the equation defining a generalized covariantly constant spinor takes the structure \bea D_\mu (\omega, A) \ \epsilon = [\nabla_\mu(\omega) + A_\mu] \ \epsilon = 0, \nonumber \eea where $\omega$ is the local Lorentz spin connection and $A$ contains both the one-form connection of internal gauge symmetry and the other SG auxiliary fields.
 The localization technique to matter SQFT is applicable when the space of generalized covariantly constant spinors is non-empty.
 A complete classification of generalized covariantly constant spinors is a complicated problem.
 Although explicit solutions have been obtained case by case in various spacetime dimensions, there is no general strategy for constructing the covariantly constant spinors and for classifying the background spacetime metrics and gauge fields which support them.

-In this paper we put forward a new approach for finding localizing backgrounds for matter SQFTs.
-In fact, this approach was already introduced by two of the authors of the present paper in three dimensions \cite{Imbimbo:2014pla}.
-Here, we explain and emphasize its generality, and apply it to two-dimensional matter SQFT.
-We believe that this new approach provides a more transparent and efficient route for the exact WKB for SQFTs, and at the same time clears some misconceptions that appeared in previous works.
-Therefore, we think it might be useful to summarize, in the rest of this Section, the main ideas and results of this article.